EVERSE-ResearchSoftware/RSQKit/pages/contributing/metadata_guidelines.md

 ## Metadata attributes of an affiliation
-Finally, the an affiliation may be described with the following metadata:
+An affiliation may be described with the following metadata:

 * `name`: Name of the institution.
 The name will be used as an identifier from other pages.
 * `expose`: Flag to indicate whether to show the affiliation or not